 A mitered edge is created when the corners of two slabs are cut to a 45 degree angle to seamlessly join together.
 Thus, creating the look from the Arabescato counter shown above.
 This type of edge comes in handy when you would like the appearance of a thicker countertop, waterfall island, or custom trough sink.

-When you see an extra thick counter top, it is probably not an 8cm or 3 inch thick slab.
+When you see an extra thick countertop, it is probably not an 8cm or 3 inch thick slab.
 Rather, you are looking at a mitered edge that was flawlessly fabricated to look as if the veining “wraps” around the edges.

 Using a mitered edge is a great way to make your countertops the focal point of the space as it will instantly create a luxurious and expensive feel.
 This technique can also be used in reverse to create custom built in sinks, cabinets, or other features.
 All things considered, choosing an edge style comes down to your personal taste.
 For this reason, if you prefer the styles we have mention, then a mitered edge just might be right for you.